‘RHOC’ Star Shannon Beador Gushes Over Boyfriend John Janssen, Feels A Great Connection To Him

 During her recent trip to the east coast, Beador spent a ton of time taking in the sights of the city with her boyfriend and shared a number of images with her Instagram audience along the way.
 In fact, in one post, Beador shared a slideshow of images of the two of them.

-As The Inquisitr previously reported, Beador and Janssen’s romance is reportedly quite serious and according to a Radar Online report, Beador is “madly in love” with Janssen, and he feels the same.
+As The Inquisitr previously reported, Beador and Janssen’s romance is reportedly quite serious.
+Separately, a Radar Online report noted that Beador is “madly in love” with Janssen, and he feels the same about her.

 “Of course they have discussed marriage, just as every couple that’s in love does.
 They have both been in long marriages and they both are hoping that this relationship could lead to that,” their insider explained.